awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-accesspoint.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `FileSystemId`  <a name="cfn-efs-accesspoint-filesystemid"></a>
 The ID of the EFS file system that the access point applies to\.
+Accepts only the ID format for input when specifying a file system, for example `fs-0123456789abcedf2`\.
 *Required*: Yes
 *Type*: String
 *Maximum*: `128`